 What does the title Three Dimensional Prescriptions mean and represent?

 TriState: The title is like Oh and I are both kinda on some techy shit.
 And you know, he does his thing in the world.
 Everybody knows that.
 And I get down with the tech shit too.
 I work with a corporation called Hunt AR.
 And we do AR (Augmented Reality) And anyway, you know.
 I just thought it would be a good way to tie in our relation into tech shit.
 He does VR (Virtual Reality).
 I do AR.
 That’s the Three Dimensional side of it.

 So the “prescriptions” are each song.
 I look at each song like a prescription.
 Like you need to get your fix for your addiction.
 Listening to one of these songs might help you.
 Oh No is known as Dr No so that goes into the prescription thing as well.
 So the doctor prescribes you medication or prescription drugs for your issues.
 That’s another way you can look at these prescriptions.

-I was recently lucky enough to connect with legendary composer Galt Macdermot and was asked to write a short primer on his essential recordings (heads might find the list tepid but this is real broad, easy swath of his jams).
+I recently connected with legendary composer Galt Macdermot and wrote a short primer on his essential recordings (heads might find the list tepid but this is meant to be broad, quick swath of his jams).
 In the end, that’s the beauty of Macdermot’s enormously effusive catalogue– there’s so much to celebrate.
-Take a look / listen to the story I did For Redbullmusicacademy HERE.
-Thank you Galt, huge honor.
+Take a look / listen to the story, written for Redbull Music Academy (HERE).
+Thank you so much Galt, huge honor.